rust-lang/book/nostarch/chapter08.md

 Listing 8-9: Iterating over mutable references to elements in a vector

-To change the value that the mutable reference refers to, we have to use the dereference operator (`*`) to get to the value in `i` before we can use the `+=` operator.
+To change the value that the mutable reference refers to, we have to use the `*` dereference operator to get to the value in `i` before we can use the `+=` operator.
 We’ll talk more about the dereference operator in the “Following the Pointer to the Value with the Dereference Operator” section of Chapter 15.

 ### Using an Enum to Store Multiple Types

-At the beginning of this chapter, we said that vectors can only store values that are the same type.
-This can be inconvenient; there are definitely use cases for needing to store a list of items of different types.
-Fortunately, the variants of an enum are defined under the same enum type, so when we need to store elements of a different type in a vector, we can define and use an enum!
+Vectors can only store values
+that are the same type.
+This can be inconvenient; there are definitely use cases for needing to store a list of items of different types, and have that list be considered a single type.
+Fortunately, the variants of an enum are defined under the same enum type, so when we need one type to represent elements of different types, we can define and use an enum!

 For example, say we want to get values from a row in a spreadsheet in which some of the columns in the row contain integers, some floating-point numbers, and some strings.
-We can define an enum whose variants will hold the different value types, and then all the enum variants will be considered the same type: that of the enum.
-Then we can create a vector that holds that enum and so, ultimately, holds different types.
+We can define an enum whose variants will hold the different value types, and all the enum variants will be considered the same type: that of the enum.
+Then we can create a vector to hold that enum and so, ultimately, holds different types.
 We’ve demonstrated this in Listing 8-10.

 ```